Rs 1,672 for 3 egg whites: 5 star hotel charges Shekhar Ravjiani; Twitter calls it eggtremely shock

 In July, Rahul Bose had also earlier shared an unexpected experience of paying Rs.
 442 for two bananas at a plush five-star hotel in Chandigarh.
 The incident created a storm as he made a hard-to-miss video commenting that those bananas were just too good for him.

-A fine of Rs 25,000 has also been imposed on hotel JW Marriott Chandigarh by the Excise and Taxation Department of the Union Territory for over-charging from actor Rahul Bose for fruits served to him in the hotel.
+A fine of Rs 25,000 was imposed on hotel JW Marriott Chandigarh by the Excise and Taxation Department of the Union Territory for over-charging from actor Rahul Bose for fruits served to him in the hotel.

 Twitterati couldn't hold themselves back from sharing their own 'Rahul Bose moments'.